josve05a/detect_orphans/README.md

 ## Prerequisites

-Before running the script, ensure you have the following prerequisites installed in your Python environment:
+Before running the script, ensure you have Python installed on your system.
+You also need to install the required libraries by running the following commands:

-- tqdm: A fast, extensible progress bar library
-- mwparserfromhell: A Python parser for MediaWiki wikicode

-You can install these libraries using pip:

-`pip install tqdm mwparserfromhell`
+`pip install tqdm mwparserfromhell requests`

 ## Usage